trailofbits/zkdocs/content/docs/zkdocs/protocol-primitives/random-sampling.md

 In most protocols, it is necessary to sample uniformly from groups like $\zq$ or $\zqs$.
 Here we will describe how to sample in these specific groups, and a general procedure to sample via rejection sampling.

-When available it is advisable to use a cryptographic random number library to securely sample at uniform from a range.
+When available it is advisable to use a cryptographic random number library to securely sample uniformly from a range.
 For example, to sample uniformly from $\zq$ (or equivalently $\range{q}$) in Python, use the [secrets](https://docs.python.org/3/library/secrets.html) library.

 ```python
 import secrets